1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 2.md

 	 - Cummonity land for agricultural, for small familes/ individuals[^2].
  - Hacendados
 	 - **Owners of haciendas, a spanish estate with plantiions, factories, or mines**
-	 - *Was a social class to itself, gneraly opressive to the people of mexico*
+	 - *Was a social class to itself, gneraly opressive to the people of mexico.*
  - Campesinos
  - Sindicato de Trabajadores Petroleros de la República Mexicana (STPRM)
  - PEMEX